NucleoidAI/Nucleoid/README.md

 I. Write your business logic in JavaScript (TypeScript support coming soon)

 II.
-Nucleoid runtime renders your codes with the AI engine
+Nucleoid runtime renders your codes

 III.
 Creates APIs with the built-in datastore